AgentSanchez/SeriousVote/README.md

 To enable debug mode:
 1. Go to your NuVotifier config folder.
 Edit the **Config.yml**.
 2. You are going to set the line with debug to `debug: true`.
-3. Save the file and restart your server. _(If you decided to use Serious-NuVotifier you can just do `/nvreload`)_
+3. Save the file and run `/nvreload`

 Debug mode should now be enabled and you should see more output on your console.
 After you have that set up we will be firing a test vote to the server.